 We are a passionate team of caring individuals with one common goal: to make the lives of older adults in Douglas County the best it can be.

 To do this, we bring together volunteers, education, resources, and innovation.
 Using the power of the internet, we give aging Douglas County residents more options to live life on their terms.

-Our mission is to become the most valuable resource for seniors in Douglas County, whether that means assisting with transportation, providing care guidance, or facilitating educational events.
+Our mission is to become the most valuable resource for older residents in Douglas County, whether that means assisting with transportation, providing care guidance, or facilitating educational events.
 We’re glad you’re here, and we want to do all we can to ensure that you find what you’re looking for.
 Don’t hesitate to reach out to our team with any questions or concerns you have.
 And, remember—getting older just means you’re getting better!

-Through the use of our unique Neighbor Network program, Aging Resources of Douglas County is able to provide transportation services to those over age 60 with physical disabilities.
-This service is completely free for those who qualify, and the volunteers who do the driving are always happy to offer a kind word or a helping hand whenever they can.
+Through the use of our unique Neighbor Network volunteer program, Aging Resources of Douglas County is able to provide services to those over age 60.
+These service are completely free for those who qualify.
+Our volunteers always happy to offer a kind word or a helping hand whenever they can.

 We believe our relationship-based volunteer services are ideal as they provide more benefit for both the senior and the volunteer.
 The relationship that is formed between people can provide the warmth, human contact, and companionship that older people need to maintain a high quality of life.
 And, our volunteers get the chance to make a long-lasting impact in the life of a senior in Douglas County, it’s a win-win for everyone!
 From basic help at home, to getting from point A to point B, the Neighbor Network program at Aging Resources truly is valuable resource for older adults.